 Dir.
-Armando M. Medina, 63, Filipino, is an Independent Director of the Bank.
-He is the Chairman of Audit Committee and also a member of the Executive Committee and Risk Oversight Committee.
-He is also an Independent Director of RCBC Savings Bank, RCBC Capital Corporation, Malayan Insurance Co.
-Inc., and Malayan Colleges Inc. He graduated from De La Salle University with a Bachelor of Arts degree in Commerce and Economics and a Bachelor of Science in Commerce with a major in Accounting.
-Mr. Medina possesses commerce, economics, and accounting background, training in risk management and work experience in the banking sector in top management positions.
+Armando M. Medina, 65, Filipino, is an Independent Director of the Bank.
+He is a member of various board committees of the Bank, including the Audit Committee, and Risk Oversight Committee and the Corporate Governance Committee.
+He is also an Independent Director of RCBC Savings Bank, RCBC Capital Corporation, and Malayan Insurance Co.
+Inc. He graduated from De La Salle University with a Bachelor of Arts degree in Commerce and Economics and a Bachelor of Science in Commerce with a major in Accounting.